 How do a create a fillable form in Salesforce without using the web-to-lead or web-to-case feature?

-Upload page builders are focused on making it easy for you to collect files, documents and any kind of information from clients.
-So instead of struggling with attachments, reminder emails and missing files, you use upload page software to collect and organise files direct in Salesforce (or GoogleDrive or Dropbox or whatever you’re using).
+Upload page builders are focused on making it easy for you to collect files, documents, and any kind of information from clients.
+So instead of struggling with attachments, reminder emails, and missing files, you use upload page software to collect and organize files direct in Salesforce (or GoogleDrive or Dropbox or whatever you’re using).